Proven organic strategies for controlling cabbage looper.

 Loopers are most easily recognized by their unique method of movement in which they double up or “loop” as they inch along.
 They are also called “inch worms” because of this trait.
 Larvae are large (1-1/2 inch long), pale green caterpillars with a narrow white stripe along each side and several narrow lines down the back.
 Adults are night-flying, gray moths (1-1/2 inch wingspan) with a silvery, V-shaped spot in the middle of each forewing.

-Cabbage Looper Control: Outbreaks of this pest are not common because they have many natural enemies.
+Outbreaks of this pest are not common because they have many natural enemies.
 Cover plants with floating row cover.
 Use pheromone traps to determine main flight period for moths, then release trichogramma wasps to destroy eggs.
-Handpick caterpillars several times a week and spray Dipel Dust (Bt-kurstaki) or Monterey Garden Insect Spray (spinosad) as well.
-Use botanical insecticides only as a last resort.
+Handpick caterpillars several times a week and spray Safer Garden Dust (Bt-kurstaki) or Monterey Garden Insect Spray (spinosad) as well.
+Use botanical insecticides, like Tomato & Vegetable Insect Killer or Pyrethrin Spray, only as a last resort.
 After harvest, bury spent cole crops to destroy cocoons before adults emerge in spring.

-Tip: Attract native parasites and predators into your garden by planting flowers for them to feed on.
-Beneficial insects prefer small flowers like those found on parsley, dill, fennel, coriander and alyssum.
+Tip: Attract native parasites and predators into your garden by planting flowers for beneficial insects to feed on.
+These “good bugs” prefer small flowers like those found on parsley, dill, fennel, coriander and alyssum.

 Photo Credit: Phil Sloderbeck, Kansas State University